d-k-19dd/MultiAgent_SAP/MultiAgent/DESIGN.md

 - **Runtime:** intents + constraints → plan → (strict) execute with grounded args and mock IO → language finish.
 - **Test harness:** analyze → validate → judge → repair or reject → JSONL.

+For output files you can look at data/run_a.json and data/run_b.json for ecaluation metrics you can find under the src/reports for each reach run

-That is the full end-to-end implementation this repository ships—by design, not by accident.
+That is the full end-to-end implementation this repository ships—by design.